abhimaniyar/haloLIM/README.md

 ```
 python driver.py
 ```
+If you use this code in a publication, please cite https://arxiv.org/abs/2006.16329.
 If you have any comments, suggestions or questions, please do not hesitate to contact me: abhishek.maniyar@nyu.edu